jga9325/apartments-api/README.md

 - **birthDate**: date
    - user must be between 18 and 100 years of age
 - **dateJoined**: date
-   - this value won't be updated so null is acceptable
+   - will not be updated so null is acceptable

 **Response Codes**
 - `204` - updated successfully